 There is a lot to consider when thinking about donating your eggs.
 It’s particularly important to understand that the UK donor anonymity law means that any children conceived from donated eggs (or sperm) have the right to seek information about donors once they reach the age of 18.

-At abc IVF, our standard egg freezing package comes at an affordable all-inclusive price of £3,375.
+At abc IVF, our standard egg freezing package is a comprehensive and affordable fertility package which even includes stimulation medication and monitoring blood tests, costing £3,595.
+For details on what is included in the package click here.
 If you do opt to help other women with ‘Freeze and Share’, you will receive full treatment for £750.

 This will include everything you need for the treatment process, as well as one year’s worth of annual storage fees.
 After the first year, annual storage costs £350 for each year that your eggs are kept frozen.
 Current laws allow egg storage for a maximum period of ten years.
 There are, however, some situations in which this storage limit can be extended.
 We would recommend that you discuss this with your clinician if you would like further information.